 Today not many Ravens talk about LGBT issues.
 Coach John Harbaugh said he would be open to having openly gay Michael Sam on his team, and he has an openly gay nephew with whom it seems he has a good relationship.

-For the Pittsburgh Steelers, we’ve talked about Mike Tomlin’s silence on gay athletes in the past.
+For the division-rival Pittsburgh Steelers, we’ve talked about Mike Tomlin’s silence on gay athletes in the past.
 Backup quarterback Landry Jones, who is a devout Christian and writes Bible verses on his hand, told Outsports he would welcome a gay teammate.

 "There's not a conflict," Jones said.
 "People are people and God tells us to love everybody.
 And so that's what I do."